Saturday, February 12, 2011

 Saturn-day!

+I am pretty excited about observing Saturn tonight.
+Hopefully in the next couple of days I'll have a picture to post from the club, perhaps even some video.
+And the weather looks to be good, it will be mostly clear, with some clouds around 1 AM.
+And a relatively warm 30 degrees.
 What the goal tonight is, is to resolve this massive storm on Saturn.
 That link shows probably what Saturn will look through the observatory's C14.
 The storm is that massive white smear on the northern hemisphere.
 It is several times larger then the Earth, and you thought you were having bad weather this winter.
-Here is an older close up taken by Cassini, taken on Christmas Eve, just when the storm was first starting out.
+Here is an older close up taken by Cassini, taken on Christmas...

 Friday, February 11, 2011